-Generally, each complete division has six (6) teams, ranked 1 to 6 based on a league wide computerized swim off of times from the previous season's "A" meets.
+Generally, each complete division has six (6) teams, seeded 1 to 6 based on a league-wide computerized swim-off of times only from the previous season's "A" meets.
 The lowest division(s) may not have six teams.
-It is necessary to know the team's ranking in order to figure out the meet schedule.
+It is necessary to know the teams' seeding in order to figure out the meet schedule.
 For example, suppose division "K" had these teams: